dukeofharen/wolk/docs/configuration.md

 The path where the uploads will be placed.
 E.g. `/srv/wolk/uploads/` or `C:\data\uploads`.

+**WolkConfiguration:EnableUserRegistration**

+`true` if you want to be able to register users through the API, `false otherwise (this is the default).
+ATTENTION!
+As of now, this endpoint does not have authentication.

 **WolkConfiguration:DefaultLoginEmail / WolkConfiguration:DefaultPassword**

 When set, a default admin user will be created with this email address and password.